Tigers and Redmen compete in double dual

 Landon Burge earned his first win at the varsity level against Atchison as well.

-Atchison Coach Ed Crouse facing off against their county rival is always fun.
+Atchison Coach Ed Crouse said facing off against their county rival is always fun.

 "That is a fun one," Crouse said.
 "They are well coached and are a good group of kids and it's a nice little friendly rivalry."